 Risk factors for postpartum and pregnancy-related sexual dysfunction include the following:

 Trauma during childbirth: Cesarean delivery Cesarean Delivery Cesarean delivery is surgical delivery of a baby by incision through a woman’s abdomen and uterus.
 In the United States, up to 30% of deliveries are cesarean.
 Doctors use a cesarean delivery... read more or delivery by forceps or vacuum extractor Operative Vaginal Delivery Operative vaginal delivery is delivery using a vacuum extractor or forceps.
 A vacuum extractor consists of a small cup made of a rubberlike material that is connected to a vacuum.
-It is inserted... read more , episiotomy Delivery of the baby Delivery is the passage of the fetus and placenta (afterbirth) from the uterus to the outside world.
-(See also Overview of Labor and Delivery.)
-For delivery in a hospital, a woman may be moved... read more , or tears in the area between the opening of the vagina and the anus (perineum) can make the area near the vagina's opening painful and decrease sexual interest and the ability to be aroused.
+It is inserted... read more , episiotomy Delivery of the baby , or tears in the area between the opening of the vagina and the anus (perineum) can make the area near the vagina's opening painful and decrease sexual interest and the ability to be aroused.

-Postpartum depression Postpartum Depression Postpartum depression is a feeling of extreme sadness and related psychologic disturbances during the first few weeks or months after delivery.
-Women who have had depression are more likely... read more : Being depressed can contribute to sexual dysfunction.
+Postpartum depression Postpartum Depression Postpartum depression is a feeling of extreme sadness and loss of interest in usual activities during the first few weeks or months after delivery.
+Women who have had depression previously are... read more : Being depressed can contribute to sexual dysfunction.

 If sexual dysfunction, regardless of type, is present before pregnancy, sexual dysfunction after pregnancy is more likely.